fumeshroomXY/AssemplyLanguage/ProgramMemoryLayout.md

 **Same size per call**.
 Each call gets its own frame.

 ### The stack (total stack size)
-This is decided by:OS, Program loader and Runtime environment.
+This is decided by: OS, Program loader and Runtime environment.

 ### Heap
 Heap grows at runtime, managed by the OS + allocator (`malloc`)